Interdisciplinary Studies B.A.A.S.

 2

-The General Studies concentration provides a flexible bachelor's degree completion pathway for students who have faced obstacles to complete other UAF majors.
-This concentration is only available for students who have earned 90 or more credits, and they must be approved to graduate with this concentration by a committee appointed by the dean of the Division of Exploratory Studies and Academic Success.
+The General Studies concentration provides a flexible bachelor's degree completion pathway for students who have faced obstacles to completing other UAF majors.
+This concentration is intended for students who have earned 90 or more credits, and they must be approved to graduate with this concentration by the Undergraduate Interdisciplinary Studies department.
 Students do not name their major if they choose the General Studies concentration.

 Note: At least 39 upper-division credits (F300-F499) must be earned to complete a UAF bachelor's degree.